waynodiablo/Oystercard/pills/sinatra_1.md

 # Sinatra

-We hope you've enjoyed moving Boris bikes around and building the battleships game.

-Now it's time to share whatever you're building on your computer with the rest of the world, on the Web.
-In order to do so, we need to learn how to build web applications using _"web application frameworks"_.

-Have you heard of Ruby-on-Rails?
-Ruby here is the language whereas Rails is the web application framework.
-You're thefore using the Rails web application framework (referred to as a framework) with the Ruby language.

-A framework is a library, a ruby gem that makes our Ruby code accessible to the web browser.
-There are plenty of web application frameworks available for the Ruby language; the two we will cover are Sinatra and Rails, in this particular order.

-## Why start with Sinatra?

-Sinatra, unlike Rails has a minimal feature set that will allow us to keep our web applications very simple.
-Because of Sinatra's simplicity, we will be able to focus on the basic elements of a web application, as opposed to the features of the framework.
-Once you understand well how Sinatra applications work, it will be much easier to get a deeper understanding of how Ruby on Rails works.
-Trust us, we've tested many ways and we found this is the best way for you to learn.

-Despite its simplicity, Sinatra is very powerful.
-A large number of websites and applications are built on Sinatra.
-There's a very incomplete list of [companies using it in the wild](http://www.sinatrarb.com/wild.html), it is certainly orders of magnitude bigger.
+Sinatra is a simple no frills web application framework for Ruby.
+In contrast to more complex web application frameworks such as Ruby on Rails, Sinatra provides very little beyond making your ruby code accessible to requests that come over the HTTP protocol.

-You are encouraged to type in the code instead of copy-pasting it, it will help you to memorise and understand what you're doing.
+As with every pill and project please do type in the code examples instead of copy-pasting them, it will help you to memorise and understand what you're doing.

+***As always there may be subtle errors in the following materials.
+Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.***

 ## What you will learn